 Unfortunately, lying on resumes is not a new drift.
 Nevertheless, if an applicant lists a certification in a specific course, they should have an actual certification for that course.
 Should an organization take that applicant at their word and employ them without verifying?
 No, as it is a wrongful representation of their skills and personality.
 Employers need to consider the fallout that can occur if they discover information about a person too late.
 There is a lot at risk from an employer's perspective, right from pricey lawsuits to brand damage; the list is almost unending.

 A year ago, no person could have foretold that the world would be experiencing a global pandemic or that the world would record the highest rate of unemployment to date, but here we are.
 A high rate of unemployment means several individuals are striving for the same positions.
 Lamentably, it is no surprise if the heightened competition in the job market will result in more applicants falsifying the facts to negotiate themselves a hiring edge during these challenging times.
-Hiring individuals with fake qualifications and certification rather than individuals with authentic degrees and knowledge can harm a company's growth.
+Hiring individuals with fake qualifications and certifications rather than individuals with authentic degrees and knowledge can harm a company's growth.

 It will be easier for HR to assume any gap in employment that occurs in the spring of 2020 is because of the pandemic.
 Nevertheless, we all know what they say about assumptions.
 Checking employment dates will ensure you hire someone telling the truth rather than someone taking wrongful advantage of a bad situation.
 The pandemic makes it even worse, as it is too apparent for candidates to allege they were "let go" in 2020 because of COVID-related layoffs.
 Employers may terminate someone with a cause like stealing from their employer or harassing their behavior at work, or even displaying violence.
-These are the reasons why professional employment background checks and references checks are still just as necessary.
+These are the reasons why professional employment background checks and reference checks are still just as necessary.

 Get in touch with One2Verify to get the best professional employment background check and reference verification check today.